coden16/lawdle/README.md

-# Byrdle - with apologies to Wordle
+# Lawdle - with apologies to Byrdle/Wordle

-If you're looking to play the game, you should go to https://rbrignall.github.io/byrdle/
+If you're looking to play the game, you should go to https://jaronstevenson.github.io/lawdle/

-Byrdle is a choral-music-themed parody of Wordle (https://www.powerlanguage.co.uk/wordle/), the original guessing game written by Josh Wardle.
+Lawdle is a law-themed parody of Wordle (https://www.powerlanguage.co.uk/wordle/), the original guessing game written by Josh Wardle.